 For instance, instead of renting your own flat, you can find flatmates to share rental costs.
 You can also opt to cook your own meals rather than eating out every single day.
-Or you can eat in budget-friendly restaurants or the stalls in the night market to save on food costs.
+Or you can eat in budget-friendly restaurants or stalls in the night market to save on food costs.

 Requirements to Teach English in Hong Kong

 Each school may have its own set of requirements for its teachers.
 But the government has set minimum standard requirements for an English teacher to teach in Hong Kong.
 These requirements for teaching in Hong Kong are as follows:

 - Bachelor’s degree in any subject